martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 Like Logic Apps, Durable Functions do not have any built-in incremental indexing capabilities (like Cognitive Search does).

+It is worth noting that it would be possible to build an equivalent Durable Function workflow using regular Functions, a queueing technology such as Service Bus and a storage technology such as Cosmos database.
+However, you would be losing some of the great advantages that Durable Functions offer around built-in queueing and state management.

 ## Platform Choice Considerations

 Triggering and incremental indexing